Find out how running a mile a day can help keep you healthy, improve your mood, and make you happier.

 Start by running the length of a lap around a track.

 Start by running the length of a lap around a track.
 Now, I know what you’re thinking: “I don’t have access to a track!”
-If this is the case, then run around your block instead—it’s still better than nothing!
+If this is the case, run around your block instead—it’s still better than nothing!
 Walk for 2-3 minutes at first, then jog as fast as you can for 2-3 minutes.
 Repeat this 5 times total (that’s 10 minutes total).
-If you feel comfortable increasing your distance or speed, do so gradually until you reach one mile per day.
+If you feel comfortable increasing your distance or speed, do so gradually until you reach one mile daily.

 Increase your pace slightly, and try running a mile on the track a few times per week.

 If you are new to running or have not been active for several years, consider starting with a shorter distance—like 500 meters—and then building up from there.
-If this sounds like too much for your current fitness level, try walking first before attempting any kind of running.
+If this sounds too much for your current fitness level, try walking before attempting any kind of running.

 What happens when you run a mile a day?